NERSC/LibWrap/README.md

 ## [Gotcha](https://gotcha.readthedocs.io/en/latest/#) is an API that provides function wrapping.

-## Check also, [Gotcha-Tracer](https://github.com/llnl/GOTCHA-tracer) is a Python tool for creating tracer with Gotcha
+## [Gotcha-Tracer](https://github.com/llnl/GOTCHA-tracer) is a Python tool for creating tracer with Gotcha